GfSE/SpecIF/documentation/06_Introduction_to_SpecIF_Model_Integration.md

 In many engineering models the elements defining a concept or documentation are visualized graphically.
 Such visualizations are called a view or diagram.
-SpecIF defines the resource class ▣ *Diagram* to represent all kinds of graphical visualizations of model data.
+SpecIF defines the resource class ▣ *Diagram* (vocabulary term SpecIF:Diagram) to represent all kinds of graphical visualizations of model data.
 All diagrams of all kinds of graphical notations can be visualized applying this resource class.

-### Grouping
+### Collection

 Models can express a logical or conceptual structure of modeled aspects or the model itself by grouping elements together.
-This aspect is covered by the resource class ⬚ *Collection*.
+This aspect is covered by the resource class ⬚ *Collection* (vocabulary term SpecIF:Collection).
 Examples for collections are folders in a file system, groups in BPMN or packages in UML/SysML.

 Because a collection can contain other collections, a hierarchy structure (or 'tree') can be expressed using SpecIF.